suryakala1508/campaign-events/NOTES.md

 ## PART-4 : Scale Memo

-The current implementation uses in-memory storage,which is simple and enough for this assignment.
+The current implementation uses in-memory storage, which is simple and enough for this assignment.
 If the event volume becomes very large ,this approach will have some limitations.

 ### What breaks first?
 The main problem is the in-memory data.If the server instances are running ,each instance will  have its own data and duplicate checking will its own data and duplicate checking will not be shared.